wolfSSL/wolfcrypt-jni/README.md

 For instructions and notes on the JNI wrapper, please reference this README.md, or the wolfSSL online documentation.

-For instructinos and notes on the JCE provider, please reference the README_JCE.md file, or online instructions.
+For instructions and notes on the JCE provider, please reference the README_JCE.md file, or online instructions.

 ### Compiling